 Lesotho’s Landmark Step Toward Energy Independence: The Letsatsi Solar Power Station

-Lesotho has embarked on a groundbreaking journey with the construction of the Letsatsi Solar Power Station, a 70-megawatt (MW) photovoltaic facility near Likhakeng in Butha-Buthe District.
-Developed by Scatec, a renowned Norwegian renewable energy company, this solar power station represents the nation’s largest renewable energy initiative and is poised to substantially enhance Lesotho’s energy production capacity.
+Lesotho is taking a landmark step toward energy independence with the construction of the Letsatsi Solar Power Station, a 70-megawatt (MW) photovoltaic facility near Likhakeng in the Butha-Buthe District.
+Developed by renowned Norwegian renewable energy company Scatec, this project is the nation’s largest renewable energy initiative and is set to significantly boost Lesotho’s production capacity.

 Lesotho solar power project overview and impact

-Operating under a 25-year power purchase agreement (PPA) with the Lesotho Electricity Company (LEC), the project is expected to generate approximately 155,000 MWh of electricity annually, capable of powering around 71,000 households.
-The Lesotho Highlands Development Authority (LHDA) plays a key role in this project, facilitating the connection of the facility to the Lesotho Highlands Water Project network.
-This connection will significantly reduce Lesotho’s reliance on energy imports from South Africa and Mozambique, which currently account for two-thirds of the country’s energy supply.
+The project will operate under a 25-year power purchase agreement (PPA) with the Lesotho Electricity Company (LEC), generating an estimated 155,000 MWh of electricity each year—enough to power around 71,000 households.
+A key partner, the Lesotho Highlands Development Authority (LHDA), is connecting the facility to the Lesotho Highlands Water Project network.
+This strategic integration will significantly reduce the country’s reliance on energy imports from South Africa and Mozambique, which currently account for two-thirds of its supply.

 For more insights into Lesotho’s renewable energy strides, explore Lesotho renewable energy: 5 Extraordinary Steps Towards Carbon Neutral Power.